 Russian State University for the Humanities

-The Dickinson-in-Moscow program is based at the Russian State University for the Humanities, one of the most dynamic and modern universities in Russia.
+The Dickinson-in-Moscow program is based at the Russian State University for the Humanities, one of the most dynamic and modern universities in Russia (RSUH).
 Currently, RSUH serves more than 5,000 students.
 It houses 13 BA and 19 MA programs, and offers 39 majors.
-Learn more about history of the Russian State University for the Humanities.

 At RSUH Dickinson students take the majority of their classes at the Department of Russian as a Foreign Language, but they may also take any other classes with Russian students.
 (They are encouraged to do so during their second semester in Moscow).
 They typically have 3-4 classes a day, 5-6 days a week.
 While on average, students might expect to spend less time on their homework than at Dickinson, they definitely spend more time in classes.
 (You can learn more about Russian Higher Education and how it differs from the American system).